2019ChenGong/Feta-Pro/README.md

   | Sensitive dataset | MNIST, FashionMNIST, CIFAR-10, CelebA, Camelyon |

 This repository is built upon DPImageBench.
-For more details, please refer to their [Repository](https://github.com/2019ChenGong/DPImageBench).
+Users can find more details about its functions in their [Repository](https://github.com/2019ChenGong/DPImageBench).

 ## 3. Repo Contents